 The new law, though, does not assign civil liability to drivers who fail to use restraint systems.
 Contributory negligence is a defense strategy that states the plaintiff had a role in his or her injuries or those sustained by passengers.
 While this can be relevant if you were also driving recklessly, it is not admissible evidence if children are not in restraint systems.
 You can face the fine and other penalties, but you will not be considered responsible for injuries just because you did not use a car or booster seat.

-If you suffer a car accident, Meinhart, Smith & Manning, PLLC offers skilled representation to help you collect compensation from negligent drivers.
-Contact us today to set up a free case review and consultation.
+If you suffer an injury for a Louisville car accident, Meinhart, Smith & Manning, PLLC offers skilled representation to help you collect compensation from negligent drivers.
+Contact our Louisville personal injury attorneys today to set up a free case review and consultation.